- Richest Celebrities › Actors

-Edward Burns Net Worth: Edward Burns is an American actor who has a net worth of $40 million.
+Edward Burns is an American actor who has a net worth of $40 million.
 This is a combined net worth with his wife, supermodel Chisty Turlington.
-Aside from appearing in films like "Saving Private Ryan," "The Holiday," and "27 Dresses," Burns is also an established director with a number of credits under his belt.
+Aside from appearing in films like "Saving Private Ryan," "The Holiday," and "27 Dresses," Edward Burns is also an established director with a number of credits under his belt.
 In addition, Edward is an established television actor who has appeared in series like "Mob City" and "Public Morals."

 In 1996, Edward followed up with "She's The One," an ensemble drama starring Jennifer Aniston and Cameron Diaz.
 He also wrote, directed, and starred in this film.
 Later, he did the same with another film called "Sidewalks of New York."
 In addition, Burns gained notoriety for acting in "Saving Private Ryan" in 1998.
 He also appeared in "Life or Something Like It" in 2002 before acting in 2003's "Confidence."